alexmadeathing/dilate/README.md

 # dilate
 A compact, high performance integer dilation library for Rust.

-Integer dilation is the process of converting cartesian indices (eg. coordinates) into a D-dimensional [Morton Order](https://en.wikipedia.org/wiki/Z-order_curve) sequence of bits.
+Integer dilation is the process of converting cartesian indices (eg. coordinates) into format suitable for use in D-dimensional [Morton Order](https://en.wikipedia.org/wiki/Z-order_curve) bit sequences.
 The dilation process takes an integer's bit sequence and inserts a number of 0 bits (D - 1) between each original bit successively.
 Thus, the original bit sequence becomes evenly padded.
 For example:
-* `0b1101` 2-dilated becomes `0b1010001` (values chosen arbitrarily)
+* `0b1101` D2-dilated becomes `0b1010001` (values chosen arbitrarily)
-* `0b1011` 3-dilated becomes `0b1000001001`
+* `0b1011` D3-dilated becomes `0b1000001001`

 The process of undilation, or 'contraction', does the opposite:
-* `0b1010001` 2-contracted becomes `0b1101`
+* `0b1010001` D2-contracted becomes `0b1101`
-* `0b1000001001` 3-contracted becomes `0b1011`
+* `0b1000001001` D3-contracted becomes `0b1011`

 This library provides efficient casting to and from ordinary integer representation as well as various efficient mathematical operations between dilated integers.